JustinCPwong/JustinCPwong/README.md

 # [Divvy Riders](https://docs.google.com/presentation/d/1wVIRzfdNh8o5qtGf2CjmLr1SUm-BJoB4uySB8tu-DZc/edit?usp=sharing)

 This is a capstone project as part of [Google Analytics Professional Ceritification](https://www.coursera.org/professional-certificates/google-data-analytics)

+Intent of the capstone project is to utilize all the skillset learned from the course and apply.
+Business question here is to find out the difference between Casual riders and Members, how would the difference enable executives to make insight-driven decisions to increase conversions.

 * BigQuery / SQL used to aggregate 12 months trip data totaling to 5.8M rows into digestable data viz
 * Applied ASK, PREPARE, PROCESS, ANALYZE, SHARE, and ACT turning an abstract dataset into insights
 * **Conclusion from the analysis as of Jun 21, 2022**